wenkaiingermany/NCE_03/Lesson_28.md

 tempt sb. to do sth.
 tempt sb. into doing sth.
 The serpent tempted Eve to pick the forbidden fruit.
-The serpent tempted Eve into picking the forddien fruit.
+The serpent tempted Eve into picking the forbidden fruit.

 lure / seduce / entice sb. into doing sth.